 To view a summary of the review, see:

 building resilience executive summary

 To view the review in full, see:

-The Department’s Student Transition and Resilience Training (START) resource, developed in partnership with renowned child and adolescent psychologist Andrew Fuller, has been designed to enhance the capacity of schools to build student’s transition from Year 6 to Year 7.
+Student transition and resilience training (START) resource helps increase the capacity of schools to build student’s transition from year 6 to 7.
 For more information, and to access the resource, see: